Captainmorgan37/ASP-FF-Dashboard/docs/user_facing_overview.md

 ## Table layout and flight phases

 The main schedule card is split into three expanding tables: **Landed**, **Enroute**, and **To Depart**.
-Each table reuses the same core columns (booking ID, off/on block times, routing, crew, account, aircraft, type, workflow).【F:app.py†L140-L206】【F:app.py†L624-L666】
+Each phase still shows the same core identifiers (booking ID, routing, crew, account, aircraft, type, workflow), but columns that are irrelevant to that phase are automatically hidden.
+For example, departures no longer list ETA or arrival countdown columns, while landed flights suppress the "Departs In" countdown so only useful context remains.【F:app.py†L140-L244】【F:app.py†L624-L676】

 Flights move between phases automatically based on both keyword cues (e.g., "Blocks Off" or "Arrived" values) and timestamp fields such as actual off/landing times.
 If neither landed nor airborne cues are present, the flight stays in "To Depart."【F:app.py†L207-L270】